tuffy/python-audio-tools/docs/programming/source/audiotools_dvda.rst

    If the disc is encrypted and ``cdrom_device`` is given, decryption will be performed automatically.

+   May raise :exc:`IOError` if some error occurs opening the disc.

 .. data:: DVDA.titlesets

    The number of title sets on the disc, typically 1.